rubenhortas/rubenhortas.github.io/_posts/2025-11-22-ssh-hardening-server-client-fail2ban-guide.md

 ### Disable X11 forwarding

-If we aren't going to use graphical applications via SSH, it's best to disable it.
+If we are not going to use graphical applications via SSH, it is best to disable it.
 The main reason for disabling X11 forwarding is the possibility of an attacker gaining access to your local X server session if the remote SSH server is compromised.

 `X11Forwarding no`

 ### Disable agent forwarding

-We will disable agent forwarding because it creates a security risk by allowing the remote machine to use our local SSH private keys for *any* subsequent connection.
+We will disable agent forwarding because it creates a security risk by allowing the compromissed remote machine to use our local SSH private keys for *any* subsequent connection.

 `AllowAgentForwarding no`

 ### Restrict root login

-On our systems, the `root` account should be disabled already.
+On a well-configured system, the `root` account should be disabled already.
 Disabling the `root` account and elevating privileges using `sudo` is a good security practice.
 Anyway, we are going to disable it: